 Clos Solène is a family owned winery on the westside of Paso Robles in the heart of the Willow Creek District.
 They say it’s team effort, and here at Clos Solène it is no different.
-Guillaume, with his assistant winemaker, Aurelien Crouzet, focus on the vineyards and the wines, while Solène, and her team Roxanne Malkie and Anton Van de Plas, run operations.
+Guillaume, with his assistant winemaker, Aurelien Crouzet, focus on the vineyards and the wines, while Solène, and Roxanne Malkie, run operations.
 Together as a team, Clos Solène is no longer pouring out of their kitchen, but in a quaint tasting room nestled in the vines of the 28-acre estate.